kytta/www/content/blog/2020-04-05-inbox-zero/index.md

 ---
-title: Beginner's Guide to Inbox Zero
+title: Beginner’s Guide to Inbox Zero
 description: There are many ways to bring order into your life, and today I will tell you about one of them, that will end the mess in your mailbox.

 date: 2020-04-05